lhviet204/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture

-Videos
+##Spending consideration
 - Tips to see the billing in local currency
-- To see the spend on free tier serivces.
+- Billing panel (for Billing and Credit)
-- Estimation for usage of AWS resources (EC2)
+- Set up alert of usage of budget
+- Cost Explorer/ Cost Allocation tags
+- Understand between type of free tier (12month free, always free, and trial)
+- Know how AWS calculate the bill/spend